 If you have tried all of the above and are still being charged, you still have further recourse.

-Consumerist explains that "[r]egulatory agencies are here to help you if the companies you work with are behaving unlawfully and taking your money when they shouldn't be."
+Regulatory agencies are here to help you if a company is not playing by the rules.
 When disputing billing, you can file a complaint with the CFPB either online or by phone, and you can file a complaint online or by phone with the FTC if the organization that is billing you is acting in a misleading or deceptive manner.